 Crofton Scrap Book: Part of the Crofton Collection

 The “scrap book” forms the main bulk of the Crofton collection.
-This is volume two of the Crofton scap book with the first covering the First World War.
-The first few pages of VII continue with Lt.
-Col. Sir Crofton’s time during the First World War, then the interwar period before starting in 1938 with the Second World War, which continues for 20 pages.
+This is volume two of the Sir Morgan Crofton’s scap books, with the first covering the First World War.
+The first few pages of this scrap book continue with Lt.
+Col. Sir Crofton’s time during the First World War, then the interwar period before starting in 1938 with the Second World War, which continues for some 20 pages.
 The rest of the scrapbook was not copied, as part of the project, as it relate to the family.

 Unlike the TV series “Dads Army” it paints a picture of a dedicated, well-organized group of people with well thought through defensive strategies prepared to give their lives in the defense of this area, if the German ever invaded.
 It is for future researches and historian to discuss how well these plans would have worked if the invasion had occurred.